Nasdanika/server-side-java-development-for-innovators/chapter-1-user-stories/README.md

 --- Separate chapter ? ---
 Initial tests - executable spec, WHAT, not yet HOW.
 DSL

+Sketching.
+To wireframe or not to wirefarme - corporate template, skills, processes (e.g. UX team must be involved).
+Static wireframes using HTML factory - evolve to dynamic.

+PlantUML Eclipse plugin screenshot

 [TODO]: # (Story diagrams.)
 [TODO]: # (Red flask for failed and yellow flask for error tests.
 Empty flask for pending tests.)
 [TODO]: # (Mention financial aggregator.)